Home » Sports » What Is Futsal? Professional Rules, Positions, & Court Size (2026)

 2. Governing Bodies

 AMF and FIFA are the current governing bodies of Futsal.
 FIFA publishes Futsal rules.
-FIFA refers to its rules as the Law of the Games.
-Each of the rules is called the Laws of the Game.
+FIFA refers to its rules as the Law of the Game.
+Each of the rules is called a Laws of the Game.

 An organized collection of individual regulations makes up each of the 17 laws.
 In the following, we explain a few rules.